“I know the slander on the part of those who say they are Jews and are not, but are a synagogue of Satan” (Rev 2:9 NRSV).

 Jesus established a new priesthood

 Paul explains that the Levitical priesthood has also been abolished; it was, along with the whole Old Covenant sacrificial system, a temporary priesthood, until the perfect priesthood of Melchisedec with Christ as the prefect priest, should appear.
-He showed how Melchisedec met Abraham after “the slaughter of the kings” (Heb 7:1 KJV), and blessed him.
-Abraham paid him a tithe of the spoils (7:4), and by so doing, demonstrated that Levi, of whom was the Jewish priesthood, also paid a tithe to Melchisedec because “he was still in the loins of his ancestor when Melchisedek met him” (7:10).
-Paul then says that the priesthood has now changed (7:12), and that Christ is “a priest FOREVER, according to the order of Melchisedek” (7:17, 21); that his priesthood is UNCHANGEABLE (7:24); that “he holds his priesthood PERMANENTLY because HE CONTINUES FOREVER” (7:25).
+He showed how Melchisedec met Abraham after “the slaughter of the kings” (Heb 7:1), and blessed him.
+Abraham paid him a tithe of the spoils (Heb 7:4), and by so doing, demonstrated that Levi, of whom was the Jewish priesthood, also paid a tithe to Melchisedec because For he was yet in the loins of his father, when Melchisedec met him (Heb 7:10).
+Paul then says that the priesthood has now changed (7:12), and that Christ is “a priest FOR EVER after the order of Melchisedec” (Heb 7:17, 21); and that his priesthood is UNCHANGEABLE (Heb 7:24).

 And why would God subject his people to a thousand years of sacrifices which can never take away sins when the very fulfilment of them was right there in front of them in the person of Jesus?
 Why would his people need animal sacrifices as a memorial of Jesus’ sacrifice when he is there in their presence – isn’t the very sight of him sufficient reminder?
 Why did he give the Church the sacrament of bread, which represented his flesh, and wine, which represented his blood, as memorials to what he accomplished on the cross and as being symbols of the New Covenant – and yet Israel will still be sacrificing the blood of bulls and of goats as memorials when God says he hates them (Heb 10:6).
-Why would Paul write, “Therefore the law was our disciplinarian until Christ came, so that we might be justified by faith” (Gal 3:24) if the Jews were going to reject him for two thousand years so far with an undefined period of time still ahead; and then to live under the law for a further thousand years while Jesus rules over them from Jerusalem?
+Why would Paul write, “Wherefore the law was our schoolmaster to bring us unto Christ, that we might be justified by faith” (Gal 3:24) if the Jews were going to reject him for two thousand years so far with an undefined period of time still ahead; and then to live under the law for a further thousand years while Jesus rules over them from Jerusalem?

 They rejected him the first time by murdering him; so God rejected them.
 But yet, in mercy, God gives them a second chance, not by restoring them to everything they were and had under the Old Covenant, but as the new people of God along with the Gentiles in the New Israel, the Church.